beroukhim-lab/ancestry_manuscript_code/README.md

 ## Requirements
 All jupyter notebooks were originally run in a GCP VM environment with 64 GB of memory and 8 CPU cores.
 These notebooks were adapted to run on a machine with 64 GB of memory and a Ryzen 7 series CPU.
 These notebooks are untested in environments with lower compute resources, but it is expected that most notebooks will fully execute with only 8 GB of memory and a single CPU.
 A subset of notebooks require a large memory overhead and are not expected to execute with less than 32 GB of memory.

 The shell scripts in this repository were originally run in a compute environment with 32 CPU cores and 128 GB of memory.
-These scripts assume such resources are available.
-These scripts can be modified to run on a single CPU core, but will take a long time to fully execute.
+These scripts have been modified to run on a single CPU core (at a significant time cost), but can be modified to run in parallel.

 ## Generating input files
 Download or create the input files and name them as indicated.
 All input files must be in the ./data directory of this repository unless otherwise indicated.